 - Outdoor activities: The list of outdoor activities is endless.
 Enjoy a morning run at the beach, a kitesurfing session before sunset, long beach walks in the afternoons, or hikes and mountain bike trips on the weekends.
 Have a look at gyms, or yoga studios, and check out Facebook groups for local sports groups.

-- Learn how to dance: Dancing samba or salsa is not just a fun way to stay physically in shape and get the cardio going, dancing is additionally a great way to make friends with local Brazilians and other foreigners.
+- Dancing: Dancing samba or salsa is not just a fun way to stay physically in shape and get the cardio going, dancing is additionally a great way to make friends with local Brazilians and other foreigners.
 Using a shared hobby is the easiest way for me to make friends.
-Also, dancing makes you happy, it improves your mood and has an impact on your mental health.
+Also, dancing makes you happy, it improves your mood, and has an impact on your mental health.
 Have you ever seen someone dancing with a grumpy face?

 - Water Quality: Tap water in Brazil, for example in Sao Paolo is drinkable, according to the organization of Tap Safe.
 Isolated areas might have lower-quality tap water.
 However, it is recommended to stick to filtered water.

 - Air Quality: The air quality in Brazil is moderate.

 ⚓️ Long stay

 Brazil offers a digital nomad visa, and other long-stay visas.

 Visa Guide wrote an extensive article on the different visa types in Brazil.

 - Financial requirements: Monthly income of at least 1,400 Euro per month.
 Or around 17,000 Euro funds in your bank account.

 - Fee: 120 Euro.